 Hi you!

-My name is Angèle-Olive and I'm so glad you're here!
-I am a recent double Bachelor's of Art (B.A.) graduate of the University of California, Berkeley in both Social Welfare and Psychology (2022-24).
-I am also a former student of Cabrillo Community College (Santa Cruz County) where I received two Associate's of Art (A.A.) degrees in Anthropology and Communication Studies (2020-22).
-Post-graduation, I am attending Sciences Po, Paris (aka the Paris Institute of Political Studies) in pursuit a Master's of Public Policy with a specialty in Social Policy and Social Innovation (2024-26).
+Before coming to Paris, I graduated from the University of California, Berkeley with with a double Bachelor's of Art (B.A.) degree in Social Welfare and Psychology (2022-24).
+I am also a former student of Cabrillo Community College (Santa Cruz County) where I received a double Associate's of Art (A.A.) degree in Anthropology and Communication Studies (2020-22).

 Welcome to my vision of the communities and vast cultures around me.
 I hope you enjoy!